wp-plugins/bilingual-linker/readme.txt

 == Changelog ==

+= 1.2 =
+* Updated Bilingual Linker to support network installations
+* Changed data storage method to use post meta data instead of custom table

 = 1.1 =
 * Added code to display Bilingual Linker on all post types, not only on posts and pages